Euro zone banks ditch dividends to build coronavirus war chest

 The bank, rescued a decade ago by the Swiss federal government with a 6 billion Swiss franc ($6.28 billion) capital injection during the financial crisis, said it was able to support the economy as well as pay shareholders a dividend.

-Cross-town rival Credit Suisse also said it did not plan any changes to its proposed dividend.
+Cross-town rival Credit Suisse (CSGN.S) also said it did not plan any changes to its proposed dividend.

 Meanwhile, the Bank of England has warned lenders not to use stimulus money for the benefit of shareholders but has not yet issued any guidance on payouts.

-Barclays is due to pay around a 1 billion pound dividend on Friday, while HSBC is due to pay its shareholders on April 14 and RBS, which is still more than 60% owned by the UK taxpayer, is scheduled to pay on May 4.
+Barclays (BARC.L) is due to pay around a 1 billion pound dividend on Friday, while HSBC (HSBA.L) is due to pay its shareholders on April 14 and RBS (RBS.L), which is still more than 60% owned by the UK taxpayer, is scheduled to pay on May 4.

 The chief executive officers of eight UK banks will take part in a teleconference with Christopher Woolard, chief executive of the Financial Conduct Authority (FCA), on Monday to discuss ways to ease the burden on customers and could also discuss the payment of dividends and staff bonuses.